Indian locomotive class WDM-2

-The Indian locomotive class WDM-2 is a class of diesel-electric locomotive that was developed in 1962 by American Locomotive Company (ALCO) for Indian Railways.
+The Indian locomotive class WDM-2 is a class of diesel–electric locomotive that was developed in 1962 by American Locomotive Company (ALCO) for Indian Railways.
 The model name stands for broad gauge (W), Diesel (D), Mixed traffic (M) engine, 2nd generation (2).
 They entered service in 1962.
 A total of more than 2,700 WDM-2 was built at ALCO and Banaras Locomotive Works (BLW or DLW, as it was formerly Diesel Locomotive Works), Varanasi between 1962 and 1998, which made them the most numerous class of mainline diesel locomotive until its successor the WDM-3A.
+Many of the WDM-2 locos were rebuilt into WDM-3A locos.